Where do Our Current Students live?

 Participation in local SHRM chapter meetings

-Our most recent West Chester University Human Resource Association (WCUHRA) meeting welcomed Gretchen E. Adams, the Vice President of Talent Acquisition at Tower Health located in Reading PA as the guest speaker.
+At a recent West Chester University Human Resource Association (WCUHRA) meeting, the organization welcomed Gretchen E. Adams, the Vice President of Talent Acquisition at Tower Health located in Reading PA, as the guest speaker.
 Gretchen spoke about the field of human resources, the challenges of attracting and retaining employees especially with the low rate of unemployment, how to overcome the challenges of talent acquisition, and touched on some “hot” topics that human resources professionals are facing today such as the potential barriers of using Artificial Intelligence (AI).

 To request more information, contact the WCU Human Resource Association today.